-- 2.6.1.2.1.
-The purpose of the initial screening is to identify Enrollees with immediate needs in order to prioritize in person Level I Assessments. - 2.6.1.2.2.
-The initial screening is a series of Enrollee reported yes/no questions related to historical and current service usage.

-- 2.6.1.2.3.
-The initial screening will be conducted via telephone when individuals call the Enrollment Broker to enroll in the Demonstration - 2.6.1.2.4.
-For those individuals passively enrolled into the ICO, the ICO must make its best efforts to administer the initial screening within fifteen (15) calendar days of Enrollment. - 2.6.1.2.4.1.
+- 2.6.2.1.
+The purpose of the initial screening is to identify Enrollees with immediate needs in order to prioritize in person Level I Assessments. - 2.6.2.2.
+The initial screening is a series of Enrollee reported yes/no questions related to historical and current service usage. - 2.6.2.3.
+The initial screening will be conducted via telephone when individuals call the Enrollment Broker to enroll in the Demonstration. - 2.6.2.4.
+For those individuals passively enrolled into the ICO, the ICO must make its best efforts to administer the initial screening within fifteen (15) calendar days of Enrollment. - 2.6.2.4.1.
 The ICO must document attempts in the ICBR to contact the Enrollee for the purpose of scheduling or conducting the initial screening on different days of the week and at different times during the day, including times outside of standard work hours.
-If the initial contact is not made within fifteen (15) calendar days of Enrollment, the ICO must continue efforts to contact the Enrollee and document such in the ICBR. - 2.6.1.2.4.2.
-The ICO Care Coordinator may complete the Level I Assessment in lieu of the initial screening if the Level I Assessment is completed within fifteen (15) calendar days of Enrollment. - 2.6.1.2.5.
-The ICO will review the Enrollee's responses to the initial screening questions to identify current utilization of PIHP services, Nursing Facility Care, community-based supports and services and hospital care (inpatient or emergency room treatment). - 2.6.1.2.5.1.
-Results of the initial screening will be sent to the ICO by MDCH in a supplemental file sent with the 834 Enrollment file. - 2.6.1.2.6.
+If the initial contact is not made within fifteen (15) calendar days of Enrollment, the ICO must continue efforts to contact the Enrollee and document such in the ICBR. - 2.6.2.4.2.
+The ICO Care Coordinator may complete the Level I Assessment in lieu of the initial screening if the Level I Assessment is completed within fifteen (15) calendar days of Enrollment. - 2.6.2.5.
+The ICO will review the Enrollee's responses to the initial screening questions to identify current utilization of PIHP services, Nursing Facility Care, community-based supports and services and hospital care (inpatient or emergency room treatment). - 2.6.2.5.1.
+Results of the initial screening will be sent to the ICO twice a month by MDHHS in a supplemental file. - 2.6.2.6.
 The ICO must document the Enrollee's responses to the initial screening questions in the ICBR.

-2.6.1.3.
+2.6.3.
 Level I Assessments

-2.6.1.3.1.
+2.6.3.1.
 Each Enrollee shall receive, and be an active participant in, a timely Level I Assessment of medical, behavioral health, psychosocial, and LTSS needs completed by the ICO Care Coordinator, unless one of the following circumstances applies: